team-alembic/ash_authentication_phoenix/documentation/tutorials/liveview.md

   end
   # ...
 ```
-If you want to match a specific user attribute like :role for allowing access you can use the `on_mount` hook to check it:
+If you want to allow access to a live_view based on users role or some other condition:
 ```elixir
 def on_mount([required_role: role], _params, _session, socket) do
   if socket.assigns[:current_user] && socket.assigns[:current_user].role == role do